Becoming a Patient in Vermont

 In order to apply for a patient ID, you must first have a written medical marijuana recommendation from your doctor.
 The form for your doctor's recommendation, your application, and your caregiver's application, should you elect to have a caregiver, can be found here.
 There is a $50 application fee for patients.

-You must receive your recommendation from a doctor licensed to practice medicine and able to prescribe drugs in Vermont, New Hampshire, Massachusetts or New York.
-If your doctor is licensed in a state other than Vermont, the department will contact the state's medical practice board when processing the applicant's paperwork, to verify that your doctor is in good standing in that state.
+You must receive your recommendation from one of the following health care professionals: an individual licensed to practice medicine; an individual licensed as a naturopathic physician; an individual certified as a physician assistant; or an individual licensed as an advanced practice registered nurse, If your health care professional is licensed in a state other than Vermont, the department will contact the state's medical practice board when processing the applicant's paperwork, to verify that your doctor is in good standing in that state.

 A caregiver must also apply with the state and obtain a registry ID card.
 A patient may only have one caregiver at a time and a person can only be a caregiver for one patient at a time.
-Your caregiver must be at least 21 years old and free of convictions for drug related crimes.
+Your caregiver must be at least 21 years old.
+While the laws do not require that that caregiver must be free of convictions for drug related crimes, the Department of Public Safety still appears to require that your caregiver is free of drug related convictions.
+See http://vcic.vermont.gov/marijuana-registry/caregivers

 You may not use marijuana in public, while operating a motor vehicle, in a workplace, or while operating heavy machinery.